 SQL comes with a large collection of keywords, i.e. names reserved by the committee to designate language constructs.
 Keywords in MonetDB/SQL are case in-sensitive and adhere to the general convention for identifier denotation in programming languages.

 Users can overrule the interpretation of an identifier as a keyword by encapsulation with double quotes, e.g. select denotes a keyword, while "select" denotes a user defined name.
 This scheme also permits inclusion of white space in the names.
-However, it is general advisable to reduce the escaped keywords.
+However, it is general advisable to limit the number of the escaped keywords.

 Names are used to designate database objects.
 In that role, they are case in-sensitive.
 The terminal identifier classes distinguished are denoted with the suffix _name.

 Numeric constants follow the convention of most programming languages.
 A numeric constant that contains neither a decimal point or exponential is considered of type integer.
-The underlying engine determines whether it will be interpreted as a 32- or 64-bit value.
+The underlying machine determines whether it will be interpreted as a 32- or 64-bit value, although most likely it will be that latter case these days.

 String constants in SQL are embraced with single quotes ('\”).
 They may be split over multiple lines with blanc space in between.

-Often strings can be cast to other types, provided the typed coercion routine is available.
+Often strings can be cast to other types using the CAST( expr AS type) expression, provided the typed coercion routine is available.
 For example:

 illustrates conversion of a color value in hexadecimal string notation into an integer, and a value into a double precision floating point number.